romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Which role is required to enable Dependabot alerts in a private repository?
+Q: Which role is required to enable Dependabot alerts in a private repository?
 <details><summary>Show the answer</summary><p>

 - **The repository administrator**